ksowah/C-projects/README.md

 # C-projects
-This repository contains all my c++ projects
+This repository contains all my c++ practice projects